Microsoft/azure-docs.pt-pt/articles/iot-central/core/tutorial-monitor-devices.md

 ![Dashboard do dispositivo](media/tutorial-monitor-devices/initial_screen.png)

 O gráfico no dashboard mostra um desenho da temperatura do dispositivo.
-Você também pode ver a temperatura de destino atual para o dispositivo no bloco de **Propriedades do dispositivo** .
+You can also see the current target temperature for the device in the **Device properties** tile.
 Decide que a temperatura ideal é demasiado elevada.

 ## <a name="remediate-an-issue"></a>Resolver um problema

 Para alterar a temperatura ideal do dispositivo, utilize a página **Definições**:

 1. Escolha **Definições**.
 Altere **Definir Temperatura** para 75.
 Escolha **Atualizar** para enviar a nova temperatura ideal para o dispositivo.
-Quando o dispositivo confirma a alteração das configurações, o status da configuração é alterado para **sincronizado**:
+When the device confirms the settings change, the status of the setting changes to **synced**:

     ![Atualizar definições](media/tutorial-monitor-devices/change_settings.png)